karletonz1/network-security-portfolio/03-network-devices/open-vswitch/ovs-guide.md

 ℹ️**Hurdle 2:Control Plane Isolation**
 The Hurdle:
-Relying on the switching fabric for router heartbeats introduced the risk of "Split-Brain" scenarios during high broadcast traffic.
+Relying on the distro switches for router heartbeats introduced the risk of split-brain scenarios into the topology.

 The Solution:
-A dedicated Point-to-Point HA Link was established between karlo-cn-rtr-01 and rtr-02 using a non-routable /30 subnet (10.0.70.0/30).
-This isolates the "Keep-Alive" traffic from the production data plane.
+The decision was made to create a dedicated point-to-point HA Link between rtr-01 and rtr-02 using a /30 subnet (10.0.70.0/30).
+This keeps the keep-alive traffic separate from production.
 The update of the IP table with the inclusion of the new subnet and ip addresses for the routers was needed.

+ℹ️**Hurdle 2: Multi-Tiered Redundancy Pathing**
+The Challenge:
+Ensuring high availability from the Client to the Core without creating logical loops.

+The Solution:
+I implemented a three-tier hierarchical design.
+Redundancy is achieved at Layer 2 via LACP Bonds between switches and at Layer 3 via VRRP Gateways on the VyOS Core.
+Explicitly tagging all infrastructure traffic and blackholing the native VLAN, created a hardened environment suitable for automated deployment.

 ### 7. Security & Compliance Hardening